-If you’re a facilities executive, procurement manager, or otherwise responsible for buying energy for your organization, you’ve likely thought about commercial solar.
-If you’ve been hesitant to make the leap because you’ve been inundated with fast-talking solar brokers, developers, and installers who promise a great deal but actually cause greater confusion, you’re not alone.
+If you’re a facilities executive, procurement manager, or otherwise responsible for buying energy for your organization, you’ve probably thought about commercial solar.
+If that’s the case, you’ve likely been inundated with fast-talking solar brokers, developers, and installers who promise a great deal but actually cause greater confusion.
 Solar energy delivers numerous immediate and long-term benefits.
-But commercial solar can be intimidating.
-It can seem like a risky move if you don’t know where to start or whom to trust.
-Let’s dispel some commercial solar myths to clear a path for you to make more informed decisions going forward.
+But commercial solar can be intimidating if you don’t know where to start or whom to trust.
+Let’s dispel some commercial solar myths so you can make better-informed decisions going forward.

 Dispelling Commercial Solar Myths